crystal-cache/cache/README.md

 username = "crystal-lang"

 # First request.
-# Getting data from Github and write it to cache.
+# Getting data from GitHub and writing it to cache.
 user_json = cache.fetch("user_#{username}") do
   response = github_client.get("/users/#{username}")
   User.from_json(response.body).to_json